zacharesmer/imac_g3_ivad_board_init/guide.md

 You can also send commands directly using a program like PuTTY or Minicom.
 To test your connection, typing the letter "p" should print out some information.
 Note that the device can't be in use at the same time by the GUI app and by PuTTY/minicom, so close one before trying to use the other.
 What each key does is in a comment in the Arduino code.

-This is an [alternate version of the sketch](https://github.com/zacharesmer/imac_g3_ivad_board_init/blob/arduino-things/imacG3IvadInit/imacG3IvadInit.ino) that is more ergonomic for keyboard use, but it is not compatible with the GUI app.
+This is an [alternate version of the sketch](https://github.com/zacharesmer/imac_g3_ivad_board_init/blob/master/imacG3IvadInit/imacG3IvadInit.ino) that is more ergonomic for keyboard use, but it is not compatible with the GUI app.
 (Type ? in this version for help)

 Note that anytime you re-upload the Arduino code, the stored settings will be erased.
 Otherwise, once saved to the EEPROM they should persist across power cycles.

 # More information

-There is a lot more information and detail in the [GitHub repository](https://github.com/qbancoffee/imac_g3_ivad_board_init).
-There is a [wiki page about the whole process](https://github.com/qbancoffee/imac_g3_ivad_board_init/wiki/Convert-and-iMac-G3-slot-loader-into-a-standard-VGA-monitor#additional-items-you-might-need-in-order-to-add-an-sbc-andor-audio-amplifier), more pictures, links to various videos and other related work.
+There is a lot more information and detail in the rest of the [GitHub repository](https://github.com/qbancoffee/imac_g3_ivad_board_init).
+There is a [wiki page about more of the reverse engineering process](https://github.com/qbancoffee/imac_g3_ivad_board_init/wiki/Convert-and-iMac-G3-slot-loader-into-a-standard-VGA-monitor#additional-items-you-might-need-in-order-to-add-an-sbc-andor-audio-amplifier), more pictures, links to various videos and other related work.

 There is also [the original MacRumors forum thread](https://forums.macrumors.com/threads/imac-g3-mod-video-connector.1712095/) that is a great timeline of the discoveries and the process.